AaronW-77/PS1-Aaron/README.md

     python3 -m unittest discover -s research/tests -v

-The notebook can also be opened in Google Colab and executed using **Runtime → Run all**.
+The revised notebook can also be opened in Google Colab and executed using **Runtime → Run all**.

-## Main Synthetic Output
+## Baseline Synthetic Results

 For the default condition: